mitotic/slidoc/README.md

 notes stripped out.

 Notes: Other supported operations include:

-`--fence|--unfence`: Convert fenced code to indented code and vice versa
+- `--fence|--unfence`: Convert fenced code to indented code and vice versa

-`--images=check,web`: Check that all image references in the document are valid, including web references.
+- `--images=check,web`: Check that all image references in the document are valid, including web references.

-`--images=copy --dest_dir=...`: Copy all image references to destination
+- `--images=copy --dest_dir=...`: Copy all image references to
+destination

-`--images=import,web`: Import all image references into the document as data URLs (including web URLs)
+- `--images=import,web`: Import all image references into the document as data URLs (including web URLs)

+- `--images=import,web,embed --combine=all.html`: Import all image
+references, embed them as data URLs and create a single, large, self-contained HTML document.

-`--images=export,embed`: Export all data URLs from document as local files, and convert all Markdown image references to HTML `<img>` tags.
+- `--images=export,embed`: Export all data URLs from document as local files, and convert all Markdown image references to HTML `<img>` tags.

 ---